 Wheatear

-We left the Great Orme, and as we approached Conwy, Marc received news that an Osprey was flying out of the Conwy Valley.
-We were fortunate enough to see it as it flew over Conwy Castle.
-Our next stop was to check what we had caught in the moth trap and to enjoy a warm drink.
-I added two more Moths to my list.
+As we left the Orme and approached Conwy, news came through of an Osprey departing the Conwy Valley.
+We were lucky to watch it soar over Conwy Castle, a fitting finale to our coastal birding before stopping to check a moth trap and enjoy a warm drink.
+I added two new moths to my list: Chestnut and Pine Beauty.